Andrej Stojaković: Personal life

 Stojaković is a son of Serbian former basketball player Peja Stojaković and Greek model, former high jumper, and TV presenter Aleka Kamila.
 His father was a three-time NBA All-Star with the Sacramento Kings and 2011 NBA champion with the Dallas Mavericks.
 It has been stated that he is expected to play for the Serbian national team but this has since been clarified as a misunderstanding.

+Endorsements

+Stojaković has multiple brand deals with brands such as PAPATUI, NBA 2K, Culver's, State Farm, Venmo, and Raising Cane's.